Local Nature Recovery Strategy

 Who is funding the preparation of the strategy?

-The Department for Environment, Food and Rural Affairs (DEFRA) is providing funding to support the development of Local Nature Recovery Strategies.
+The Department for Environment, Food and Rural Affairs (DEFRA) has provided funding to support the development of Local Nature Recovery Strategies.
 North Yorkshire Council, City of York Council and other local organisations are also supporting with local knowledge and information to support the strategy.
-We will work closely with people and groups across the county to develop the strategy.
-We will also work closely with North Yorkshire’s protected landscapes and Natural England.
+We have worked closely with a wide range of people and groups across the county to help develop the strategy.
+We will also continue to work closely with North Yorkshire’s protected landscapes and Natural England.

-To kickstart the process, we have set up a steering group with representatives of key partners and stakeholders.
-The advisory group (steering group) is chaired by the council’s project manager for the strategy.
+The development of the Local Nature Recovery Strategy for North Yorkshire and York was overseen by a steering group with representatives of key partners and stakeholders.
+The advisory group (steering group) is chaired by our project manager for the strategy.

 The following organisations are members of the advisory group: